 These organized crime groups cloak their activities in clever disguises that we today term as money laundering.
 In many cases, they leverage a broad network of unsuspecting banks within the developing sector of the global economy.
 Banks that exist in tax havens or in emerging economies tend to be less strenuous in their monitoring and regulatory procedures, the perfect environment for illicit money movements.
 There are many schemes that have been used to launder funds, but the majority of them involve international money transfers to some extent to camouflage their actual source.

-As forex traders, we are well aware of the implications of Anti-Money Laundering (AML) standards to the brokerage industry.
-Every broker requires that specific personal identity information be on file and current, a basic requirement that international regulators have mandated for rudimentary compliance.
+As forex traders, we are well aware of the implications of Anti-Money Laundering (AML) standards to the cfd provider industry.
+Every broker and provider requires that specific personal identity information be on file and current, a basic requirement that international regulators have mandated for rudimentary compliance.
 The recent Plus500 Fiasco, where regulators punished them for insufficient AML documentation, is one case in point.
 After staff at Plus500 missed a critical deadline for remediation of missing documents, the FCA froze client accounts and new account solicitations.
 The firm’s stock price was cut in half after this news broke, a paper loss of $650 million to shareholders of record.

 What is Money Laundering and what methods do crooks employ?